nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `edit 2 n/Betsy Crower` edits the name of the 2nd person to be `Betsy Crower`.

 If you do not know the index but know the name of the contact you want to delete: